-Another new member of the team: Florian Notz.
-The 26-year-old cross-country skier came in sixth with the relay team at the Nordic World Championships in Lahti in March 2017, having previously achieved two fourth places with the relay team as the top placings at the World Cup.
+The 27-year-old cross-country skier came in sixth with the relay team at the Nordic World Championships in Lahti in March 2017, having previously achieved two fourth places with the relay team as the top placings at the World Cup.

-Last but not least: Vincent Veile.
-At 20, the free skier from UIm is the youngest of the group, but he has already achieved several top placings in the World Cup, including eighth place at the BigAir World Cup in Norway.
+At 21, the free skier from Ulm is the still quite young, but he has already achieved several top placings in the World Cup, including eighth place at the BigAir World Cup in Norway.
 In 2018 he became German champion in slopestyle.